Easy Baked Oatmeal

 - unsweetened almond milk – any dairy-free milk works, but I like to use unsweetened vanilla almond milk.
 Dairy based milk works too if that’s what you have on hand.

 - maple syrup – pure maple syrup is the perfect natural sweetener to use in my opinion!
-Just be sure to use pure maple syrup, not the artificial kind labeled “pancake syrup” and made from corn syrup… NOT the same!
+If you don’t have maple syrup you can use honey, agave, monk fruit maple or your preferred sweetener.

 - egg or flaxseed – this helps bind everything together.
 You can use a regular egg or ground flaxseed.
 If you’re using the flaxseed, no need to make a flax egg with water, you can just mix the ground flaxseed directly in with the rest of your ingredients.

 - coconut oil – to add moisture and richness to the recipe.
-Nutiva organic extra virgin coconut oil is my favorite.
-If you don’t want to use coconut oil, butter works too!
+If you don’t want to use coconut oil, olive oil, avocado oil or butter works too!

 - pure vanilla extract – a nice flavor enhancer.